-This would mean Council operations could fund minor improvements that would add play value to the existing grounds while also extending the life of the assets.
+To assist with this, the Draft Strategy contains recommendations by reserve which is considered the most sustainable approach to managing Council's playgrounds and provides an opportunity to fund minor improvements that would add play value to the existing grounds while also extending the life of the assets.

-It would also enable smaller improvements such as seating, shade, garden bed and path improvements that are meeting the intent of the Draft Strategy and deferring major capital investment.
+This approach also enables smaller improvements such as seating, shade, garden bed and path improvements that are meeting the intent of the draft Strategy and deferring major capital investment for future consideration.